Skip to ContentSkip to Navigation

 DRUMS FOR KIDS

 The Drums for Kids program at ASU is for children, ages 4 and up, and is an opportunity to learn about and experience music-making at a young age.
 The program is taught by ASU music professor, Dr. Jessica Williams, and introduces little ones to the rhythm and movement.
-Students meet for weekly after school group lessons at ASU.
+Students meet weekly for after-school group lessons at ASU.
 Instruments are provided for student use.

 d4k